-Table 4 shows the DRIs-J score according to the frequency of SMS meals.
+Table 4 shows the DRIs- J score according to the frequency of SMS meals.
 The ≥ 2 times/d group scored significantly higher than the <2 times/d group (10.3 ± 4.0 and 7.4 ± 4.1, respectively; p < 0.001).
-The stratified analysis also demonstrated the same result, except for men who lived alone.
-Women, older people, and normalweight people had a higher DRIs-J score.
-Even when individuals were not divided into the two groups based on the frequency of SMS meals (0-3 times/d), the higher frequency of SMS meals was significantly associated with higher DRI-J score (0 times/d; 6.4, 1 times/d; 8.1, 2 times/d; 10.1, 3 times/d; 11.8, p < 0.001) (data not shown).
+The stratified analysis also demonstrated the same result, except that men lived alone. women, older people, and normal-weight people had a higher DRIs-J score.
+Even when individuals were not divided into the two groups based on the frequency of SMS meals (0-3 times/d), the higher frequency of SMS meals was significantly associated with the higher DRI-J score (0 times/d; 6.4, 1 times/d; 8.1, 2 times/d; 10.1, 3 times/d; 11.8, p < 0.001) (data not shown).

 Figure 3 illustrates the proportion of participants who added scores for energy or each nutrient to the DRIs-J score.
-The ≥ 2 times/d group consisted of a significantly higher proportion of individuals with adequate intake for all nutrients than the <2 times/d group (p < 0.001), except for saturated fatty acid (p = 0.952).
-In particular, the adequacy ratio of dietary fiber and most micronutrients was >1.5-fold higher in the ≥ 2 times/d group than in the ≤ 2 times/d group.
-Although the significance varied for some nutrients, the stratified analyses by age group revealed similar trends overall.
+The ≥ 2 times/d group consisted of a significantly higher proportion of individuals with adequate intake for all nutrients than the <2 times/d group (p < 0.001), except saturated fatty acid (p = 0.952).
+In particular, the adequacy ratio of dietary fiber and most micronutrients was >1.5-fold higher in the ≥ 2 times/d group than in the <2 times/d group.
+Although the significance changed for some nutrients, the stratified analyses by age group showed roughly the same trends.
 (Supplementary Figure 1).
-Even when the frequency of SMS meals (0-3 times/day) was not divided into two groups, a higher frequency of SMS meals was significantly associated with a higher nutrient adequacy ratio (p < 0.001, only saturated fatty acid p =0.473) (data not shown).
+Even when the frequency of SMS meals (0-3 times/day) was not divided into two groups, a higher frequency of SMS meals was significantly associated with a higher nutrient adequacy ratio (p < 0.001, only saturated fatty acid p = 0.473) (data not shown).